 - Gradually add in vegan butter and continue knead for 10 – 15 more minutes or until reach window pane stage.

-- Divide the dough into three equal parts, round it and rest for 10mins.
+- On a floured surface, divide the dough into three equal parts, round it and rest for 10 mins.

 - After 10 mins of rest time, take one of the dough ball, slightly flatten the dough and roll it out into a rectangle.
 Roll the dough up tightly into a log and place it into a lined Pullman loaf pan.

-- Cover and let it proof until the dough reached the rim of the loaf tin, about 7-9 hours (depending on your room temperature).
+- Cover and let it proof until the dough reached 1cm below the rim of the loaf tin, about 7-9 hours (depending on your room temperature).